www.NetZeroEnergy.org

 • As of 2009 this can offset AMT (Alternative Minimum Tax).

 • 30% of what?
 It is 30% of the cost after any utility provided rebates.
 This is not exactly crystal clear in the statute or the tax forms.
-The best analysis of this I have found is by the Solar Energy Industries Association.
+The best analysis of this We have found is by the Solar Energy Industries Association.

 • 30% tax credit capped at $2000 for solar thermal (hot water) systems.